SynapseProject/synapse.docs/docs/run/controller.md

 - XML
 - Unspecified

-YAML/JSON/XML will attempt to parse the element data into the specified format before returing it.
+YAML/JSON/XML will attempt to parse the element data into the specified format before returning it.
 "Unspecified" will return the data, as-is.